 There are many stray and homeless dogs in Nepal looking for forever homes.
 If you’re interested in adopting one, check out International Dog Adoption.

 Do you celebrate Diwali with your dog?
-Are you happy to see the relationship between dogs and humans being honored around the world?
+Are you happy to see people honoring the relationship between dogs and humans around the world?
 Let us know in the comments below!